Australia-Germany Joint Research Co‑operation Scheme

-It fosters research collaboration of the highest quality and supports exchanges for researchers from Universities Australia member universities to spend time at partner institutions in Germany, and for collaborating German researchers to spend time at Australian universities.
+It fosters research collaboration of the highest quality and supports exchanges for researchers from member universities to spend time at partner institutions in Germany, and for collaborating German researchers to spend time at Australian universities.

 Researchers must be working on a joint research project with their German counterparts, rather than furthering their individual research in Germany.
 The inclusion of early career researchers (ECRs) is a significant focus of this scheme.

-The scheme is open to eligible researchers at participating Australian universities in all academic fields involved in a collaborative project with German research partners.
+The scheme is open to eligible researchers at Australian universities in all academic fields involved in a collaborative project with German research partners.

 Australian applicants must be: